AtrCheema/AI4Water/README.md

 ### Additional call args
 We might be tempted to provide additional call arguments to a layer.
-For example, in tensorflow's LSTM layer, we can provide `initial state` of an LSTM.
-What if we want to use hidden and cell state of one LSTM as initial state for next LSTM.
+For example, in tensorflow's [LSTM layer](https://www.tensorflow.org/api_docs/python/tf/keras/layers/LSTM#call_arguments_2), we can provide `initial state` of an LSTM.
+Suppose we want to use hidden and cell state of one LSTM as initial state for next LSTM.
 In such cases we can make use of `call_args` as `key`.
 The value of `call_args` must a dictionary.
 In this way we can provide `keyword` arguments while calling a layer.